Derrick311/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that Display current directory content: Long format, with user and group IDs displayed numerically and with hidden files (starting with .)
+Script that creates a directory named my_first_directory in the /tmp/ directory.